Causality-Based Scores Alignment in Explainable Data Management: Conclusions

-We have exhibited a broad class of queries for which {\sf CES} (and also {\sf Resp}) and {\sf Shap} are not aligned. \ Several classes of queries are still open in this regard, particularly for comparing {\sf Shapley} with other scores.
-Questions of this kind in relation to {\sf Shapley} and {\sf BPI} (and indirectly, to {\sf CES}) are still open in the general area of Game Theory. \ Aligned scores may have very {\em different score distributions} on the tuples.
-Obtaining general results about the {\em comparison of score distributions} is an open problem.
+Aligned scores may have very {\em different score distributions} on the tuples.
+Obtaining results about the {\em comparison of score distributions} is an open problem.

+\ignore{ \comlb{The larger portion in red right below: This could be removed when we have somewhere in the paper the general test (to come).}\\ \comfa{Working on it.
+Although the general test needs some technical definitions (Coincident variables, Components, etc) I think is worth adding something at the beginning of the section 5.}}

+\ignore{ \comfa{ Here I'm avoiding the use of technical nomenclature (e.g. $\nit{Coin}(\mc{Q})$) so it can be inserted in the Introduction or in this section.
+However, it still uses some concepts like ``sub-queries'', which are not introduced until later in the paper. }}
-Given that, for some cases of queries and DBs, the scores may not be aligned, a natural question is how to decide which one to use.
-This important issue requires further investigation; and it is not obvious how to address it.
-We think that appealing to the basic properties -or better, characterizing axioms- of the scores is unavoidable.
-As mentioned earlier in this work, both {\sf Shapley} and {\sf BPI} have such axiomatizations.
-That of {\sf BPI} is inherited by {\sf CES}.
-There is also an axiomatization for the generalized version of {\sf CES} \cite{clear25}.
-However, to the best of our knowledge, there is none for {\sf Resp}. \ These general properties should shed some light on the score variability problem as well.

-Properties of these scores by themselves will not solve the problem of deciding which one is the best for database applications.
-We need, at the same time (or even before), an agreement on what is a good score-based explanation for query answering.
-This is still an open question.
+It is not obvious how to address this important and practical question about which score to use.
+Appealing to the characterizing properties of the scores seems to be unavoidable.
+Both {\sf Shapley} and {\sf BPI} have them, and those of {\sf BPI} is inherited by {\sf CES}.
+There is also an axiomatization for the {\em generalized} {\sf CES} score \cite{clear25}.
+In \cite{izza}, there is a recent axiomatization of Responsibility for explainable machine learning. \ These general properties should shed some light on the score distribution problem as well. \ Properties of these scores by themselves will not solve the problem of applicability in databases.
+We need, an agreement on what is a good score-based explanation for query answering, which is still open.

-{\bf Acknowledgements:} \ Felipe Azua has been supported by the Millennium Institute for Foundational Research on Data (IMFD, Chile).
+{\bf Acknowledgements:} \ Felipe Az\'ua has been supported by the Millennium Institute for Foundational Research on Data (IMFD, Chile).
 Leopoldo Bertossi has been financially supported by the IMFD, and NSERC-DG 2023-04650.
-Part of this work was done while Felipe Azua was visiting the ``Laboratory of Informatics, Modelling and Optimization of the Systems" (LIMOS), at U. Clermont-Ferrand, France.
+Part of this work was done while Felipe Az\'ua was visiting the ``Laboratory of Informatics, Modelling and Optimization of the Systems" (LIMOS), at U. Clermont-Ferrand, France.
+He appreciates their support and hospitality.

 \ignore{XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXX}